inikishev/torchzero/docs/source/FAQ.rst

 Most pytorch optimizers update model parameters by using their :code:`.grad` attibute.
 Wrap puts the current update into the :code:`.grad`, making the wrapped optimizer use it instead.

-Note that since the wrapped optimizer updates model parameters directly, if :class:`Wrap` is not the last module, it stores model parameters before the step, then performs a step with the wrapped optimizer, calculates the update as difference between model parameters before and after the step, and undoes the step.
+Note that since the wrapped optimizer updates model parameters directly, if :class:`Wrap` is not the last module, it stores model parameters before the step, then performs a step with the wrapped optimizer, calculates the update as difference between model parameters before and after the step, undoes the step, and passes the update to the next module.
 That may introduce additional overhead compared to using modules.

 However when :py:class:`Wrap` is the last module in the chain, it simply makes a step with the wrapped optimizer, so no overhead is introduced.

-Also notice how I set `lr` to 1 in LaProp, and instead used an :py:class:`tz.m.LR<LR>` module.
-As usual, to make the optimizer support lr scheduling and per-layer learning rates, use the :py:class:`tz.m.LR` module to set the learning rate.
+Also notice how I set `lr` to 1 in LaProp, and instead used an :py:class:`tz.m.LR<torchzero.modules.LR>` module.
+As usual, to make the optimizer support lr scheduling and per-layer learning rates, use the :py:class:`LR` module to set the learning rate.
+Alternatively pass per-layer parameters or apply scheduling directly to LaProp optimizer, before wrapping it.

 There is also a :py:class:`tz.m.WrapClosure<torczhero.modules.WrapClosure>` for optimizers that require closure, such as :code:`torch.optim.LBFGS`.
 It modifies the closure to set :code:`.grad` attribute on each closure evaluation.
 So you can use LBFGS with FDM or gradient smoothing methods.